GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 to explore these parameters.

 {% Aside %}
-On a more general note: Attribution Reporting offers a privacy-preserving approach to measurement.
+On a more general note: Attribution Reporting offers a **privacy-preserving** approach to measurement.
-In order to achieve this, it explicitly limits the amount of data exposed that might otherwise allow cross-site tracking.
-As such, in absolute terms, there will always be less data available than in comparison to cookie-based solutions.
+In order to achieve this, it explicitly limits the amount of data exposed that might otherwise allow cross-site tracking. **As such, in absolute terms, less data is made available in this API than in cookie-based solutions.**
 {% endAside %}

 ## Will aggregate reports be impacted in the same way?